Charles E. Schmidt College of Medicine

 The Integrated Patient Focused Curriculum is based on the principle that future physicians should learn essential basic science information in the context of patient care, patient case studies, and the practice of clinical skills.
 We provide our students with a stimulating, supportive and collegial learning environment featuring:

 A typical week during the first two years includes dedicated independent study time, no more than 10 hours a week of didactic lectures, and two to three half days of clinical experiences.

-The basic science curriculum integrates key disciplines like anatomy, physiology, pharmacology and pathology throughout the courses.
+The foundational science curriculum integrates key disciplines like anatomy, physiology, pharmacology and pathology throughout the courses.
 Teaching methods include problem-based learning, with a balance of small group sessions and independent study, supplemented by labs, clinical correlations, simulations, and lectures focusing on core concepts rather than lists of facts.

 The clinical curriculum in years 1 and 2 (Foundations of Medicine) begins with sessions that concentrate on professionalism, ethics, cultural competency, communication and history taking skills.
 Medical interviewing and physical examination are taught using an hypothesis-driven approach grounded in evidence-based medicine.
 Standardized and simulated patients are used to teach core and advanced clinical skills.
-Starting in the fall semester in year 1, students develop doctor/patient relationships with patients under the supervision of their physician preceptors in the community and at clinics that provide care to the under-served in Palm Beach County.
+Starting in the spring semester in year 1, students develop doctor/patient relationships with patients under the supervision of their physician preceptors in the community and at clinics that provide care to the under-served in Palm Beach County.

 For a copy of our Admissions Brochure, click here.

 The FAU Medical Education Program Goals guide the MD curriculum.
 The 8 Competencies* all graduates are expected to achieve are:

 *This is the Physician Competency Reference Set (PCRS) endorsed by the AAMC as the common learner expectations utilized in the training of physicians and other health professionals.